Brian Zuckerman — REALTOR®

 How many AVAs does Sonoma County have?

-Sonoma County contains 19 distinct American Viticultural Areas (AVAs), each with unique terroir, microclimates, and grape suitability — from the old-vine Zinfandel of Dry Creek Valley to the cool-climate Pinot Noir of Russian River Valley and the extreme coastal sites of West Sonoma Coast.
+Nineteen distinct American Viticultural Areas, each with its own terroir, microclimate and grape suitability — from the old-vine Zinfandel of Dry Creek Valley to the cool-climate Pinot Noir of Russian River Valley and the extreme coastal sites of West Sonoma Coast.
+Napa County has seventeen.
+Every one of the thirty-six is drawn on its official TTB boundary on the appellation map.

 Why do buyers choose Sonoma County over Napa Valley?